-CUI has a residential water meter inspection and replacement program.
-This program helps ensure Chestermere’s water meter equipment is suitable for many years to come and will contribute to improved customer service, billing accuracy, and infrastructure lead detection.
+CUI has a water meter inspection and replacement program.
+This program helps ensure Chestermere’s water meter equipment is suitable for many years and contributes to improved customer service, billing accuracy, and infrastructure leak detection.

 Water meters measure and record the amount of water used within homes and businesses.
-They can also be helpful in detecting water leaks within your system.
+They can also be helpful in detecting water leaks.
 Typically, water meters have a lifespan of 15 to 20 years.
 Like an automobile or other mechanical device, the meter can slow down with age and eventually stop registering completely.
 To ensure water consumption is being accurately recorded, the older meters need to be inspected and/or replaced.

 The Water Meter Replacement Program exchanges aging water meters with new, technologically advanced meters.
-The upgraded reading technology allows CUI to read the water meters without entering your yard, home or business, making operations more efficient.
+The upgraded reading technology allows the water meters to be read without entering your yard, home or business, making operations more efficient.
 The new meters also have a data logging function which continuously monitors water usage in 15-minute intervals.
 This function is tied to the leak indicator display that helps identify intermittent or continuous leaks.
 Leaks can result from various circumstances and early detection will help conserve water, saving you time and money.

-CUI has partnered with EPCOR and Metercor to implement the program in 2018.
-This is part of our normal maintenance practices, and there is no charge to customers for this service.
+This program is part of our normal maintenance practices, and there is no charge to customers for this service.

 Where are residential water meters installed?